PRAXIS2 무료 덤프문제 온라인 액세스

 avoid selling its products for more than its competitors charge is commonly recognized by advocates of

-it has in common with the other large firms competing for the same customers.
+has in common with the other large firms competing for the same customers.
 Each large firm will thus

 avoid significant price cutting, because price cutting would be prejudicial to the common interest in a